henriquedevelops/FastBooks/README.md

 # FastBooks API

-My first RESTful API!

-This very easy to scale API performs CRUD operations in a mongoDB database.
+This REST API performs CRUD operations in a mongoDB database.
 I used mongoose for data modelling, jwt for authorization, bcrypt for authentication, express.js for error handling and much more.

 # Getting Started